-- Observe the guidelines listed in Appendix A of the NETBuilder II Base System Installation Guide for minimum and maximum electrical and environmental requirements. - Keep the area around the NETBuilder II base system clean; avoid accumulated dust. - Allow sufficient air space around the NETBuilder II base system for proper ventilation, so that the module is protected from excessively high temperatures.
-If mounted on a tabletop, leave at least three inches (7.5 cm) of free space on both sides for air intake and fan exhaust and approximately six inches (15 cm) of free space at the rear for cable clearance.
-Do not mount the system at an angle greater than 15 degrees in any direction. - Observe ESD guidelines whenever handling the HSS RS-449 module.
+- Observe the guidelines listed in Appendix A of the NETBuilder II Base System Installation Guide for minimum and maximum electrical and environmental requirements. - Keep the area around the NETBuilder II base system clean; avoid accumulated dust. - Allow sufficient air space around the NETBuilder II base system for proper ventilation, so that the module is protected from excessively high temperatures. - Observe ESD guidelines whenever handling the HSS V.35 module.